wjzhengsh/blockchain/certificates.md

 ### Generating certificates using the Network Monitor
 {: #certs-panel}

 You can use the Network Monitor to generate certificates using the admin identity, and then pass those certificates directly to to the SDK.
 Click the **Generate Certificate** button next to your admin identity to get a new signCert and private key from your CA. The **Certificate** field contains the signCert, just above the **Private Key**.
 You can click the copy icon at the end of each field to copy the value.
-You then need to save these certificates in a place where then can import then into your application.
+You then need to save these certificates in a place where you can then import then into your application.
 For more information, see [developing applications tutorial](v10_application.html#enroll-panel). **Note** that {{site.data.keyword.blockchainfull_notm}} Platform doesn't store these certificates.
 You need to safely save and store them.

 ### Uploading signing certificates to {{site.data.keyword.blockchainfull_notm}} Platform
 {: #upload-certs}

 An application requires only a valid signCert to submit transactions to the network.
 However, if a client wants to operate the network, by installing chaincode on peers or joining peers to channels, for example, the client needs to be recognized as an administrator.
 Each component recognizes a set of signCerts that are owned by an admin.
-If you need to operate your network from a client, you will need to upload your signCert and have it added to the list of admin certs.
+If you need to operate your network from a client, you need to upload your signCert and have it added to the list of admin certs.
 You can do this on the platform by uploading your signCert in the **Certificates** tab of the ["Overview" panel](v10_dashboard.html#members) of your Network Monitor.
 Sync this certificate to your peers by hitting the restart button that comes up after uploading.
 Afterwards, your client will be able to operate the network.
 You can also upload your signCert using the [Swagger API](howto/swagger_apis.html) to add an admin certificate.

 Channels also recognize a set of admin certs from the identities that are allowed to operate the channel, including being able to instantiate a chaincode on the channel.
 If you use a new signCert with a remote client, you must sync the certificate to the channel before you can instantiate a chaincode.
 Perform the following steps in the Network Monitor to add the certificate to the channel: